-You can use Report Inappropriate or Unwanted Behaviour to report these behaviours.
+You can use the Inappropriate Behaviour Reporting form online to make a report of sexual misconduct.
 You can make an anonymous report, or you can provide your contact details when you make a report.

-2.2 What should I do if I can't access Report Inappropriate or Unwanted Behaviour?
+2.2 What should I do if I can't access the Inappropriate Behaviour Reporting form?

-If you are a student and cannot access Report Inappropriate or Unwanted Behaviour, there are two alternative ways to make a report;

-- 1) you can download and complete the Word document on the Respect.Now.Always. website, and email it to respect@mq.edu.au; or - Campus Wellbeing staff can help you complete either an anonymous report, or a report with contact details, using Report Inappropriate or Unwanted Behaviour.
+If you are a student and cannot access the heaviour Reporting form, you can contact Student Wellbeing (T: +61 (02) 9850 7497 E: wellbeing@mq.edu.au) who can help you complete either an anonymous report, or a report with contact details, using the Inappropriate Behaviour Reporting form.

-2.3 When can I use Report Inappropriate or Unwanted Behaviour?
+2.3 When can I use Inappropriate Behaviour Reporting?

-- a) you have experienced sexual assault or sexual harassment - b) you have witnessed sexual assault or sexual harassment involving members of the Macquarie University community; or - c) someone from the Macquarie University community has told you about their experience of sexual assault or sexual harassment.
+- a) You have experienced sexual assault or sexual harassment - b) you have witnessed sexual assault or sexual harassment involving members of the Macquarie University community; or - c) someone from the Macquarie University community has told you about their experience of sexual assault or sexual harassment.

-2.4 Who can use Report Inappropriate or Unwanted Behaviour?
+2.4 Who can use Inappropriate Behaviour Reporting?

-I am a I want to report Can I use Report Inappropriate or Unwanted Behaviour?
-Student behaviour of students Yes Student behaviour of staff Yes Student behaviour of member(s) of the public Yes Staff behaviour of students Yes Staff behaviour of staff No Staff behaviour of member(s) of the public Yes Member(s) of public behaviour of students or student organisation Yes Member(s) of public behaviour of staff Yes Member(s) of public behaviour behaviour of another member of public Yes
+I am a Reporting about Inappropriate Behaviour Reporting

+Student Student Yes

+Student Staff Yes

+Student Member(s) of public Yes

+Staff Student Yes

+Staff Staff Yes

+Staff Member(s) of public Yes

+Member(s) of public Student Yes

+Member(s) of public Staff Yes

+Member(s) of public Member(s) of public Yes

-^{}If Macquarie University students or staff are affected, or the incident occurred during a University activity or on University premises Consult your supervisor or HR manager for guidance on reporting
+\If Macquarie University students or staff are affected and/or the incident occurred during a University activity or on University premises.